Matrix86/driplane/src_docs/content/doc/filters/format.md

 ### Output

 The new formatted text is sent to the next filter in the `main` field of the Message.
-The extra fields don't undergo changes.
+The extra fields do not undergo changes.

 ### Examples